-Make is negatively significant for the economic sustainability (-1.46) but non-significant for the social and environmental sustainability.
-The finding is seemingly counter-intuitive because this is the only field of action of the CE business model that generates revenue for the suppliers and creates a livelihood for the employed workforce.
-However, our results correspond to the earlier findings of De et al. (2018) and Tseng, Tan, Chiu, et al. (2018).
-Activities within the make field, for example, ecodesign, lean practices, reduced energy consumption, use of renewable energy, employee well-being and equality, are supposed to improve the sustainability performance.
+Make is negatively significant for the economic (-1.46) but non-significant for the social and environmental.
+The finding is seemingly counter-intuitive since this is the only field of action of the CE business model that generates revenue for the suppliers and creates a livelihood for the employed workforce.
+However, our results correspond to the earlier findings of De et al. (2020) and Tseng et al. (2018).
+Activities within the make field, e.g. eco-design, lean practices, reduced energy consumption, use of renewable energy, employee wellbeing and equality, are supposed to improve the sustainability performance.
 Our respondents may feel that their manufacturing process is as environmentally friendly as it could be.
-Most large businesses in our sample have already conducted significant modifications in reducing carbon footprint within the environmental constraint they operate.
-However, such improvements came at a high cost, which reduces the short-term profitability for manufacturers, and thus negatively affected economic sustainability.
+Most large businesses in our sample have already conducted significant modifications in reducing their carbon footprint within the environmental constraints in which they operate.
+However, such improvements came at a high cost, which reduces the short-term profitability for manufacturers and thus negatively affects economic sustainability.

-Distribute is significant for the economic (0.08), social (-0.26) and environmental (0.31) sustainability, respectively.
-The positive correlation between distribute and economic sustainability corresponds to earlier studies of Kumar et al. (2019) and Rossi et al. (2013), whereas the outcome of environmental sustainability corresponds to the works of Chen et al. (2011), Jumadi and Zailani (2010) and Marchet et al. (2014).
-The negative outcome of distribute on social sustainability is small in magnitude but significant as it discloses the social cost of outsourcing business function to third-party service providers for outbound storage and transportation.
-Our findings contradict to Huq et al. (2016) and Piecyk and Björklund (2015), among others.
-Although such a core competency-based approach brings positive economic outcomes for firms, for employees, it may mean job loss and hence detrimental to social sustainability.
+Distribute is significant for the economic (0.08), social (-0.26) and environmental (0.31) respectively.
+The positive correlation between distribute and economic sustainability corresponds to earlier studies of Kumar et al. (2019), Perotti et al. (2012) and Rossi et al. (2013), while the outcome of environmental sustainability corresponds to the works of Chen et al. (2011), Jumadi and Zailani (2010) and Marchet et al. (2014).
+The negative outcome of distribute on social sustainability is small in magnitude but significant as it discloses the social cost of outsourcing business functions to third-party service providers for outbound storage and transportation.
+Our findings contradict those of Huq and Klassen (2016) and Piecyk and Björklund (2015), among others.
+Although such a core-competency based approach brings positive economic outcomes for firms, for employees, it may mean job loss and hence is detrimental to social sustainability.
 This finding also warrants the GHG emission control responsibility to the third-party service providers.

-Use is significant for economic (0.22) and environmental sustainability (-0.64) but non-significant for social sustainability.
-The economic benefit created by use contributes to the retailers' business operation more than suppliers'.
+Use is significant for economic (0.22) and environmental (-0.64), but non-significant for social sustainability.
+The economic benefit created by use contributes to the retailers' business operation more than that of the suppliers.
 Manufacturers in our sample, which are further upstream in the value chain, do not gain as much economically from the use action.
-It seems that our respondents only counted the end-user of clothing and textile for the use action, disqualifying the business-to-business (B2B) use.
-Such findings correspond to Laari et al. (2016) yet imply that manufacturers have lack of awareness on how after-sales service, repair, reuse, carbon offsetting and CSR investment at the B2B level could positively contribute to sustainability performance.
+It seems that our respondents only counted the end-user of clothing and textiles for the use action, disqualifying the B2B use.
+Such findings correspond to Laari et al. (2016), yet imply that manufacturers lack awareness of how after-sales service, repair, reuse, carbon offsetting and CSR investment at the B2B level could positively contribute to sustainability performance.

-We find that recover is the only field of action that is positively significant across all sustainability construct (economic, 0.41; social, 0.29; and environmental, 0.74; p value < .01) unequivocally strengthening the necessity of recovery and recycling of the TC products to reduce its ecological footprint.
-Although previous studies (e.g., Bernon et al., 2018; Eltayeb et al., 2011, and Sarkis et al., 2010) produced mixed and often ambiguous results on the correlation between recover and sustainability, our findings solidify the positive correlation between recover activities (e.g., reverse logistics, recycling and waste management) and sustainability.
-This also implies that the TC industry managers perceive that they are currently doing their best for the recover CE field of action.
+We find that recover is the only field of action that is positively significant across all sustainability constructs (economic, 0.41; social, 0.29; and environmental, 0.74; p-value < 0.01.), unequivocally strengthening the necessity of recovery and recycling of the TC products to reduce their ecological footprint.
+Although previous studies (e.g. Bernon et al., 2018; Eltayeb et al., 2017; and Sarkis et al., 2010) produced mixed and often ambiguous results on the correlation between recover and sustainability, our findings solidify the positive correlation between recover activities (e.g. reverse logistics, recycling, and waste management) and sustainability.
+This also imply that the TC industry managers perceive that they are currently doing their best for the recover CE filed of action.